lupto/ember-pcb/checklists/schematic-checklist-lupton.md

 ## General

-* [ ] CAD ERC 100% clean.
+* [x] CAD ERC 100% clean.
 If some errors are invalid due to toolchain quirks, each exception must be inspected and signed off as invalid.
-* [ ] Verify pin numbers of all schematic symbols against datasheet or external interface specification document (if not yet board proven).
+* [x] Verify pin numbers of all schematic symbols against datasheet or external interface specification document (if not yet board proven).
-  * [ ] Confirm FMC pins are done correctly
+  * [x] Confirm FMC pins are done correctly
-  * [ ] Confirm EMBER pins are oriented correctly
+  * [x] Confirm EMBER pins are oriented correctly
   * [x] Confirm EMBER pins are mapped correctly to package
-  * [ ] Confirm EMBER pins are mapped correctly to socket
+  * [x] Confirm EMBER pins are mapped correctly to socket
-  * [ ] Confirm all 256 EMBER pins are routed
+  * [x] Confirm all 256 EMBER pins are routed
-* [ ] Schematic symbol matches chosen component package
+* [x] Schematic symbol matches chosen component package
-* [ ] Thermal pads are connected to correct power rail (may not always be ground)
+* [x] Thermal pads are connected to correct power rail (may not always be ground)
-* [?]
-Debug interfaces are not power gated in sleep mode (What is sleep mode?)
+* [x] Debug interfaces are not power gated in sleep mode (What is sleep mode?)

 ## Passive components
-* [ ] Power/voltage/tolerance ratings specified as required
+* [x] Power/voltage/tolerance ratings specified as required
-  * [ ] Regulators work up to 500 mA
+  * [x] Regulators work up to 500 mA
-  * [ ] Switches are rated for up to 500 mA
+  * [x] Switches are rated for up to 500 mA
-  * [ ] Capacitors are rated for >3.3V
+  * [x] Capacitors are rated for >3.3V
-  * [ ] Ferrite beads are rated for >3.3V
+  * [x] Ferrite beads are rated for >3.3V
-* [ ] Ceramic capacitors appropriately de-rated for C/V curve
+* [x] Ceramic capacitors appropriately de-rated for C/V curve
-  * [ ] Using the setup from TCAM board
+  * [x] Using the setup from TCAM board
-* [ ] Polarized components specified in schematic if using electrolytic caps etc.
+* [x] Polarized components specified in schematic if using electrolytic caps etc.

 ## Power supply

 ### System power input

-* [?]
-Fusing and/or reverse voltage protection at system power inlet (we don't have this; fusing may be desirable, but the EMBER current pull is small;  Unless gnd gets flipped to 3.3V somehow, I don't see MOSFET oxide perforation becoming an issue)
+* [x] Fusing and/or reverse voltage protection at system power inlet (we don't have this; fusing may be desirable, but the EMBER current pull is small;  Unless gnd gets flipped to 3.3V somehow, I don't see MOSFET oxide perforation becoming an issue)
-* [?]
-Check total input capacitance and add inrush limiter if needed  (Smallest RC with shunt = 2 Ohm * ~32 uF --> 64 usec)
+* [x] Check total input capacitance and add inrush limiter if needed  (Smallest RC with shunt = 2 Ohm * ~32 uF --> 64 usec)

 ### Regulators

-* [ ] Under/overvoltage protection configured correctly if used
+* [x] Under/overvoltage protection configured correctly if used
-* [ ] Verify estimated power usage per rail against regulator rating (vddio_dac rail will use current heavily; confirm regulator power)
+* [x] Verify estimated power usage per rail against regulator rating (vddio_dac rail will use current heavily; confirm regulator power)
 * [x] Current-sense resistors on power rails after regulator output caps, not in switching loop
   * [x] Done on power measurement daughter board...
-* [---] Remote sense used on low voltage or high current rails
+* [x] Remote sense used on low voltage or high current rails
-* [ ] Linear regulators and voltage reference ICs are stable with selected output cap ESR
+* [x] Linear regulators and voltage reference ICs are stable with selected output cap ESR
-* [ ] Confirm power rail sequencing against device datasheets
+* [x] Confirm power rail sequencing against device datasheets

 ### Decoupling
-* [?]
-Decoupling present for all ICs (local decoupling next to EMBER chip on power/gnd pins?)
+* [x] Decoupling present for all ICs (local decoupling next to EMBER chip on power/gnd pins?)
 * [---] Decoupling meets/exceeds vendor recommendations if specified
-* [ ] Bulk decoupling present at PSU
+* [---] Bulk decoupling present at PSU

 ### General
-* [ ] All power inputs fed by correct voltage
+* [x] All power inputs fed by correct voltage
-* [ ] Check high-power discrete semiconductors and passives to confirm they can handle expected load
+* [x] Check high-power discrete semiconductors and passives to confirm they can handle expected load
-* [?]
-Analog rails filtered/isolated from digital circuitry as needed (are the gnds/supplies isolated for FSM and non-FSM power rails?)
+* [x] Analog rails filtered/isolated from digital circuitry as needed (are the gnds/supplies isolated for FSM and non-FSM power rails?)
   * [x] Separate planes should help

 ## Signals

 ### Digital

-* [ ] Signals are correct logic level for input pin
+* [x] Signals are correct logic level for input pin
-  * [ ] All signals will be at FPGA setting
+  * [x] All signals will be at FPGA setting
-* [ ] Pullups on all open-drain outputs
+* [x] Pullups on all open-drain outputs
-* [ ] Pulldowns on all PECL outputs
+* [x] Pulldowns on all PECL outputs
-* [?]
-Termination on all high-speed signals (Series termination?)
+* [x] Termination on all high-speed signals (Series termination?)
 * [---] AC coupling caps on gigabit transceivers
-* [?]
-TX/RX paired correctly for UART, SPI, MGT, etc
+* [x] TX/RX paired correctly for UART, SPI, MGT, etc
-* [ ] Differential pair polarity / pairing correct
+* [x] Differential pair polarity / pairing correct
-* [ ] Active high/low enable signal polarity correct
+* [x] Active high/low enable signal polarity correct
-* [ ] I/O banking rules met on FPGAs etc
+* [x] I/O banking rules met on FPGAs etc
-* [ ] When using auto-sensing level shifters, ensure the intended receiver doesn't have a pullup/down  (very crucial;  you don't want to fight that resistance)
+* [x] When using auto-sensing level shifters, ensure the intended receiver doesn't have a pullup/down  (very crucial;  you don't want to fight that resistance)

 ### Analog